-The research programme was initiated by the Institute of Historical Research of the National Hellenic Research Foundation and with the collaboration of respective Ephorates of Antiquities of the Ministry of Culture and Sports.
+The research programme was initiated by the Institute of Historical Research of the National Hellenic Research Foundation with the collaboration of the respective Ephorates of Antiquities in the Hellenic Ministry of Culture and Sports.
 The programme started in 2011 and is still in progress.

 The contribution of the Foundation for Education and European Culture (IPEP) (Founders: N. Trichas and L. Trichas) to the needs of the programme was significant.

 For reference to the database, please use: Immured Vessels in Byzantine and Post-Byzantine Churches of Greece: An online corpus, Yangaki, A. (gen. ed.)
 (Date, Month, Year accessed).

 For reference to a particular entry: Yangaki, A. (gen. ed.), Immured Vessels in Byzantine and Post-Byzantine Churches of Crete: An online corpus, entry’s title (entry’s name of author) (Date, Month, Year accessed).